draguhn/virtual-wine-tasting-app/README.md

 ## Installation Guide ⌨️

 1. Fork and clone this repo
+2. Install postgres on your computer
-2. Run `npm install` in the client folder
+3. Run `npm install` in the client folder
-3. Run `npm install` in the server folder
+4. Run `npm install` in the server folder
+5. Create a ".env" file in the server folder.
+It should contain the following ennvironmental variables:
+PASSWORD=HereGoesYourPasswordForPostgres //without quotes
+USERNAME=HereGoesYourUsernameForPostgres //without quotes
+DATABASE=HereGoesTheNameOfYourPostgresDatase //without quotes
-4. In the server folder, run `node index.js`
+6. In the server folder, run `node index.js`
-5. In the client folder, run `npm start` and the application will launch in your browser
+7. In the client folder, run `npm start` and the application will launch in your browser